MISSION & GOAL

-By forming parish-based leadership teams supported by the community partners, the Tolton Spirituality Center will strengthen existing efforts and develop new programs and ministries to animate the tangible gifts, spiritual graces, and prophetic witness of Father Tolton.
+By forming parish-based leadership teams supported by the community partners, the Tolton Spirituality Center will strengthen existing efforts and develop programs and ministries to animate the tangible gifts, spiritual graces, and prophetic witness of Father Tolton.
 Working as a model, this collaborative learning journey will provide the educational and practical resources to help black Catholic parishes on the South Side of Chicago and across the nation become thriving congregations.

 When one congregation in the Church thrives, because we are one Church, we all thrive.